 The full reports, along with resources for advocates, researchers, parents and the media can be accessed by clicking the link below.

 Videos & Presentations

 These presentations and videos are a resource for advocates to spread the word about unhealthy food and beverage marketing.
-We hope they will inspire collective action to make positive changes that improve health and limit unhealthy food and beverage marketing in communities, schools and online.
+We hope they will inspire collective action to make positive changes that improve health and limit unhealthy food and beverage targeted marketing in communities, schools and online.

 Unhealthy Food & Beverage Marketing: The Basics